Blog

 See Full Post

-Sleep setup 65°F saves 3 spoons every morning - autism sleep environment
+Sleep setup 65°F saves 3 energy units every morning - autism sleep environment

 My Sleep Setup Isn't Excessive.
-It Saves Me 3+ Spoons Every Morning.
+It Saves Me 3+ Energy Units Every Morning.

 65°F. Sleep mask.
 White noise machine.
 Weighted blanket.
 30-minute wind-down with rain sounds.
 My family says it's 'too much.'
 They don't realize I'm compensating for warehouse noise and sensory overload.
-Without my setup, I need 30 extra minutes of sleep.
+Without my setup, I need 30 extra minutes of sleep and I start with lower energy.

 See Full Post